 The four great Fandom-Specific Explanations of Touhou are summed up by a well-known meme, namely this doujin panel◊.
 (Which has actually been altered from the original, which just had the first three lines.)

-Magic: Magic in Touhou is not overly defined, so it can be used to justify whatever need be justified.
+Magic: Magic in Touhou is not overly defined, so it can be used to justify whatever needs to be justified.

-It's a Moriya Shrine conspiracy: After their introduction in Mountain of Faith, every single "main" game in the series (Subterranean Animism, Unidentified Fantastic Object, and Ten Desires) was either directly or indirectly caused by the Moriya trio's (more specifically Kanako's) attempts to gather more faith from the population.
-Suffice to say fanon took it and ran with it.
+It's a Moriya Shrine conspiracy: After their introduction in Mountain of Faith, the next three "main" games in the series (Subterranean Animism, Unidentified Fantastic Object, and Ten Desires) were either directly or indirectly caused by the Moriya trio's (more specifically Kanako's) attempts to gather more faith from the population.
+Suffice to say, fanon took it and ran with it.

 Templates like that are forbidden: Marisa says this in response to the above list.
 In more comedic stories, this has occasionally been used as an actual excuse for the plot.